 Rimrock Biodigester Facility – Transforming Greenhouse Gases into Renewable Energy

-The Rimrock Biodigester Facility will be located within Foothills County, approximately 5.5 km west of the Town of High River, at the northwest corner of Coal Trail (Township Road 191) and Meridian Street (Range Road 10).
+The proposed Rimrock Biodigester Facility will be an “on-farm” facility, co-located with the Rimrock Cattle Company Ltd. feedlot.
+Located within Foothills County, approximately 5.5 km west of the Town of High River, the proposed Rimrock Biodigester Facility will occupy approximately 40 ha southeast of the intersection of Coal Trail (Township Road 191) and Meridian Street (Range Road 10).

 Click on the interactive image below to learn more about how the biodigester facility will operate: